DarioBeneventi/Offensive_Infrastructure_As_Code/README.md

  This project is still in development, information and code will be added continuously.

- **Disclaimer - We use AWS to automate so be aware that this service uses your personal credit card info so keep it ethical, you will be caught and you will pay the consequences in case of malicious intent**
+ **Disclaimer - We use AWS to automate so be aware that this service uses your personal credit card info so keep it ethical, you will be caught and you will pay the consequences in case of malicious intent.**

  Inspired by SparcFlow's book "Hack like a Ghost"